 Guyanese Cook-up Rice

-Traditionally cook-up rice is cooked outdoors over a coal pot or wood stove.
+Traditionally cook-up rice is cooked outdoors over a coal pot or wood burning stove.
 This method of cooking added a bit of smokiness to the cook-up rice, a flavor that I long for often.

 In versions of cook-up rice, you may find meat, poultry, smoked fish, and sometimes dried shrimp.
 Carrots and other root vegetables are often added as well.
 Most Guyanese make cook-up rice on Saturdays as it is an easy, uncomplicated, comfort food and can go a far way if unexpected visitors show up at your door.